-Bring the lemon juice - barring 1 tbsp - to the boil in a medium saucepan.
+Bring the lemon juice - barring 1 tablespoon - to the boil in a medium saucepan.

-Place 1 tbsp lemon juice, cornflour, sugar, and turmeric, if using, into a blender, and blend for 30 seconds or so, until smooth.
+Place 1 tablespoon lemon juice, cornflour, sugar, and turmeric, if using, into a blender, and blend for 30 seconds or so, until smooth.

 Once the lemon juice is boiling, tip the contents of the blender into the pan, and whisk well.